TeeBee20/U-ft-DJ-Khaled/README.md

     npm start

-Project should open in browswer on:
+Project should open in browser on:

     localhost:3000